 Every March, the Florida Future Problem Solving Program (FLFPSP.org) brings together the affiliate programs from all over the state for two days of competition.
 Flagler Schools has a strong history

-of excellence at the state competition, thanks to Flagler Palm Coast High School educator and FPS coach Diane Tomko.
-Ms. Tomko introduced FPS to the Flagler School District 26 years ago, as a middle
+of excellence at the state competition, thanks to former Flagler Palm Coast High School (FPCHS) educator and FPS coach Diane Tomko.
+Ms. Tomko introduced FPS to the Flagler School District 26 years

-school teacher under the tutelage of Belle Terre Middle School Principal Buddy Taylor.
+ago, as a middle school teacher under the tutelage of Belle Terre Middle School Principal Buddy Taylor.
 She later brought the program with her to FPCHS, and it has flourished ever since.
-The program spread throughout
+The program

-the District and now includes five elementary schools and both middle schools.
-Ms. Tomko is retiring this year, and we want to thank her for her vision and commitment to excellence that established
+spread throughout the District and now includes five elementary schools and both middle schools.
+Ms. Tomko recently retired from the Flagler School district, and we want to thank her for her vision

-and maintained the FPS program for so many years!
+and commitment to excellence that established and maintained the FPS program for so many years!

 In Flagler Schools, Future Problem Solving isn't just a club.
 It is not just a tool used by come teachers.
 In Flagler Schools, FPS is ingrained into the culture of schools.
 It is part of who we are and how we prepare students to excel in life after high school.